arafato/alicloud-core-concepts-book/manuscript/crossborder_integration.md

 - Asia Pacific
 - Australia

-Especially for connections to Mainland China we usually see latencies of nor more than 150ms and almost zeor packet loss.
+Especially for connections to Mainland China we usually see latencies of no more than 150ms and almost zeor packet loss.

 CEN can also be used for intra-region (i.e. VPCs are all in the same cloud region) peering where no bandwidth package is needed and hence is for free as traffic is not charged separately.